single-cell-data/SOMA/rfcs/profiler.md

 - Our solution should be able to provide timing metrics for a full run.
 - Our solution should be able to provide memory metrics for a full run.
-- Our solution should be able to be incorporated into a release pipeline to protect against / debug regressions in code
+- Our solution should be able to be incorporated into a release pipeline to protect against / debug regressions in code.
+- Our solution must support querying and/or reporting per-process stats.
+- In addition to perf/mem metrics, our solution must capture env/context (such as host info) for the run as well.
 **Advanced requirements:**

 - Our solution should be able to provide a breakdown of how time was spent in different components / queries